hedrickbt/godot-hair/sol-1-scene-player/readme.txt

 1. Add a scene ( use the empty one if it starts up that way )
 2. Add a node: Area2D / player
 	a.
-Add a node: Sprite / sprite
+Add a child node: Sprite / sprite
 	b.
 Attach the art/running_standin_1.png to the sprite.Texture via Drag-N-Drop
 3. Save the scene as: player.tscn
 4. Play the scene